Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 - [Materialize Framework](https://materializecss.com/)
     - A front-end, responsive design framework with a unified 'look and feel'.
     - Using a [date picker](https://materializecss.com/pickers.html)
-    - Using a [carousel](https://materializecss.com/carousel.html) for a gallery of art works.

 - [Font Awesome](https://fontawesome.com/)
     - to provide additional icons, especially 'facebook'.